Computational Identification of Catalytic Covalent Organic Frameworks

 The student will be primarily supervised by Dr Matthew Dyer, who has experience in the application of computational modelling of porous materials, including high-throughput screening studies and COFs (see references).
 Dr Dyer will provide the necessary technical training in computational materials chemistry.

-Applicants are advised to apply as soon as possible with applications considered when received and no later than 17/03/2024.
+Applicants are advised to apply as soon as possible no later than 17th February 2025.
+The CDT will hold two rounds of applications assessment:

 Availability